Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 🚀🕶️ Exploring the Virtual Landscape: Differences between Location-Based VR and the Metaverse/XR

-🕺🎥 Full body motion capture technology with haptic feedback
+🕺🎥 Full-body motion capture technology with haptic feedback

-🌌🏃 Hyperreal VR experiences
+🌌🏃 Hyperrealistic VR experiences

 🌐🕶 Metaverse and Extended Reality (XR)